Breakfast Recipe: Coconut Banana Fritters

 sweetened shredded coconut (or up to 1/2 cup, if desired)

 - 1/2 teaspoon

 Fill a Dutch oven or cast iron pot with a few inches of peanut or canola oil and heat on medium-high until it reaches 375°F.

-Using a spring-form ice cream scoop to form the fritters, carefully lower 4 - 5 dollops of batter into the hot fry oil at a time (I gently slip the scoop into the oil, then release the batter by squeezing the clamp a few times).
-Cook, flipping once, until the fritters are a nice golden brown, approximately 2 - 3 minutes.
-Remove the fritters with a slotted spoon or spider, shaking off excess oil back into the pot, and place on a paper-towel lined sheet pan to cool.
+Using a springform ice cream scoop to form the fritters, carefully lower 4 to 5 dollops of batter into the hot fry oil at a time (I gently slip the scoop into the oil, then release the batter by squeezing the clamp a few times).
+Cook, flipping once, until the fritters are a nice golden-brown, approximately 2 to 3 minutes.
+Remove the fritters with a slotted spoon or spider, shaking off excess oil back into the pot, and place on a paper towel-lined sheet pan to cool.

-Continue with the remaining batches, making sure to return the oil to 375° in between batches.
-Let fritters cool for 5 - 10 minutes.
-Sprinkle generously with confectioners' sugar and serve warm.
+Continue with the remaining batches, making sure to return the oil to 375°F in between batches.
+Let fritters cool for 5 to 10 minutes.
+Sprinkle generously with powdered sugar and serve warm.